Rounak-Goyal/Rounak-Goyal/README.md

 ## About Me:
 - 🔭 I’m currently pursuing B.Tech IIT INDORE
 - 🌱 I’m currently learning `Blockchain`
-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:
+- 👨‍💻 Life Hack: Learn new tech :fire: and share you have learned :tada:
 - ⚡ Fun fact: I waste most of my time playing games and movies

 ## What I Do: